omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
+- change duration on all models to be an IntegerField.
+        - already is. just have to changed the fact that its stored in seconds not minutes and update views to reflect
+        - use the views to convert the inputs (minutes+ seconds) to just seconds to store. convert back to minutes/seconds to display
+        - can use % to get remainder (254seconds = 254 // 60minutes + 254 % 60 seconds)(// is floor division (round down))
 - ?put filter searches on base_generic page and do {% block filters %}{% endblock %} if you don't want them to come up?
 - need to list workouts on user_page by dates completed not just added to user date.
         - maybe only by dates completed if there is one?